ajvincent/composite-collection/README.md

 - If you are developing more complex collections, `npm install --save-dev composite-collection` as a development dependency.
   - Maintain a "configurations" subdirectory that has only `CollectionConfiguration` export modules in it.
   - Maintain a "collections" subdirectory to receive the modules which *composite-collection* generates.
 Feel free to import modules from this subdirectory and use them, but do not edit them.
-  - Invoke the Driver only when you need to rebuild the modules in your collections subdirectory.
+  - Invoke the `Driver` only when you need to rebuild the modules in your collections subdirectory.
 Sure, it's really fast at generating modules, but why add extra build steps?
 The collections themselves should be fairly stable.
 - Consider using [rollup.js](https://rollupjs.org/guide/en/) to bundle files from the collections subdirectory into another subdirectory you import from, particularly if you only use one composite collection.
   - Use `--format=es` to preserve the ECMAScript Modules output.
 - Feel free to file GitHub issues for support!

 ## Features

-Currently supported (version 1.0.0):
+Currently supported (version 2.0.0):

-- ECMAScript class modules with all the pieces you need
+- TypeScript class modules with all the pieces you need
+  - Invoking `tsc` to generate the JavaScript modules from JavaScript directly if you wish
+  - `Readonly` prefixes on TypeScript generic classes for read-only operations (ex. `ReadonlyWeakStrongMap<object, string>`)
+  - Generating `.d.mts` and `.mjs.map` files for declarations and source maps, respectively
 - A simple configuration API
 - Generating code and matching JSDoc comments
   - Comprehensive API in each collection for setting, getting and iterating over entries